vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/25_Sources_for_Reconstructing_Ancient_Forms_of_shi.md

 sculpture in that it shows a shaven head

-and as such may be denoted as muṇd
+and as such may be denoted as muṇḍiṇ

-. iṇ

 This head replaces ‘the one that sports with